-To address these challenges, we introduce Skeleton-Guided-Translation, a framework for repository-level code translation with fine-grained quality evaluation.
+To address these challenges, we introduce Skeleton-Guided-Translation, a framework for benchmarking repository-level code translation with finegrained quality evaluation.
 Our two-step process first translates the repository skeleton to define structure and interfaces, then populates it while indexing dependencies for unit tests.
-This ensures consistency, enables targeted evaluation, and validates translations structurally and functionally.
-Based on this, we present Transrepoblem our skeleton-based framework to provide precise evaluation, overcoming limitations of existing benchmarks.
+Skeletons are simplified versions of repositories with preserved structure and method signatures, but with method bodies replaced by defaults (e.g., return null).
+By providing unified unit tests, this design facilitates fair and consistent comparison across models during evaluation.
+Based on our framework, we present TRANSREPO-BENCH, the first test-driven benchmark to provide fine-grained evaluation, overcoming limitations of existing benchmarks.
 Specifically:

-Framework for Repository Translation and Fine-Grained Evaluation: We introduce Skeleton-Guided-Translation, a novel framework for repository-level code translation with finegrained evaluation metrics.
-Skeleton-GuidedTranslation employs a two-step process to extract and translate repository skeletons, preserving structure and ensuring consistency across dependencies and module interactions.
-Complementing this, our benchmark TRANSREPOBENCH provides detailed evaluation by scoring individual test cases based on unit tests and their associated code, offering more meaningful feedback than binary metrics.
+• We introduce Skeleton-Guided-Translation, a novel framework for benchmarking repositorylevel code translation with fine-grained evaluation metrics.
+Complementing this, our benchmark TRANSREPO-BENCH, the first test-driven repo-level translation benchmark, provides a finegrained evaluation by scoring individual test cases based on unit tests and their associated code, offering more meaningful feedback than binary metrics.

-- High-Quality Open-Source Repository Benchmark: TRANSREPO-BENCH features high-quality open-source Java libraries and their C# translations, including unit tests and configurations.
+- High-Quality Open-Source Repository Benchmark: TRANSREPO-BENCH features highquality open-source Java libraries and their C# translations, including unit tests and configurations.
 Designed for translation and fine-grained evaluation, it enables researchers to assess models in realistic repository-level scenarios. - Evaluation of Advanced Models: TRANSREPO-BENCH is validated through extensive evaluations of classic and state-of-the-art models, offering detailed performance analysis.
-This highlights key challenges in repository-level translation and reveals strengths and weaknesses of models.
+Our benchmark reveals that even SOTA LLMs reach only 26.65% accuracy under realistic repository conditions.